 HWST 270: Hawaiian Mythology

-A survey of gods, 'aumakua, kupua, mythical heroes, heroines and their kinolau as the basis of traditional Hawaiian metaphor.
+Survey of gods, 'aumakua, kupua, mythical heroes, heroines, and their kinolau as the basis of traditional Hawaiian Metaphor.
+This course will investigate and analyze oral and written Hawaiian literary sources.

 Credit for HWST 107 or HAW 102.